 Moorestown Friends School offers three scholarship programs.
 Learn more about each opportunity, as well as how to apply for them by clicking through the information below.

-Each year Moorestown Friends School offers as many as three 1785 Founders Scholarships to academically high-achieving new ninth grade students who demonstrate good citizenship and leadership potential.
-The scholarships are renewable half-tuition awards (a value in 2021-22 of $16,600).
+Each year Moorestown Friends School offers two or three 1785 Founders Scholarships to academically high-achieving new ninth grade students who demonstrate good citizenship and leadership potential.
+The scholarships are renewable half-tuition awards (a value in 2022-23 of $17,250).

 The scholarships are named in honor of the 33 Friends families who pooled their funds to purchase the land and materials necessary to build the original stone schoolhouse (pictured at right) which opened in 1785.
 The purchase price using the currency terminology of the day was 112 pounds, 3 shillings, and 2 pence — the equivalent of $1,003.09.